Last updated: 16.07.2021

 Can I bring a picnic?

-You may picnic in Queen Mary’s Gardens outside the theatre, however picnic baskets cannot be brought into the venue.
+You may picnic in Queen Mary’s Gardens outside the theatre, however large picnic baskets cannot be brought into the venue.
 Personal belongings must be kept to a minimum.
 Please see Food and Drink for information about what is available at the theatre.

 Who do I speak to about arranging Corporate hospitality?